SihaoCheng/SihaoCheng.github.io/index.md

 I am a third-year graduate student of astrophysics at the Johns Hopkins Univerisity ([JHU](https://physics-astronomy.jhu.edu)).
 I love physics, math, classical music, kendo, and anime.

 ## Research
 I am interested in solving astrophysical questions with statistical analysis of survey data.
 Using data from the [_Gaia_](https://www.cosmos.esa.int/web/gaia/home) space mission, I have been working on explaining an unexpected slowing-down of [white dwarf](https://en.wikipedia.org/wiki/White_dwarf) cooling and on double-white-dwarf mergers, which is related to [type-Ia supernovae](https://en.wikipedia.org/wiki/Type_Ia_supernova).
+While working on white dwarfs, I built a python 3 package [`WD_models`](https://github.com/SihaoCheng/WD_models) containing tools to calculate white dwarf photometry and other physical properties based on cooling and atmosphere models.

 I am also working on developing a statistical tool to extract more information from the [filament structures](https://en.wikipedia.org/wiki/Observable_universe#Large-scale_structure) of the universe.
+Using a new set of statistical descriptors, called wavelet scattering transform coefficients, on the observable [weak lensing](https://en.wikipedia.org/wiki/Weak_gravitational_lensing) maps, we could extract more cosmological information so as to obtain a better constraint on the total amount of matter and the density fluctuation of the universe.

 ### The double-white-dwarf merger rate